 paint

-function to each layout object, which appends any of
+function to each layout object, whose return value is

 class DocumentLayout: